 Learn essential tips and search engine optimization techniques.
-Improve the number and quality of visitors to a Web site as well as the Website's ranking on the most popular search engines.
-Prerequisite: computer literacy and file management skills strongly recommended.
+Improve the number and quality of visitors to a Web site as well as the Web site's ranking on the most popular search engines.
+Prerequisite: Strongly recommended: computer literacy and file management skills.

-MIT 270 Blogging
+MIT 270 CMS and Blogging Fundamentals (5)

-Introduction to blog-writing skills and exposure to the latest blog-writing tools.
-Learn how to setup a blog account, create and write posts, and maintain a blog.
-Prerequisite: computer literacy and file management skills strongly recommended as well as some experience with HTML and CSS.
+Introduction to Content Management Systems (CMS) and blogging.
+Includes exposure to the latest CMS and blogging tools.
+Learn how to setup accounts, create and write posts, and maintain websites and blogs.
+Prerequisite: Strongly recommended: computer literacy and file management skills as well as some experience with HTML and CSS.

-MIT 280 Digital Portfolio (3)
+MIT 280 Digital Portfolio (5)

 Design a Web-based digital portfolio that will be used as an interactive resume, an archive of work over time, and a demonstration of student aptitude and proficiency.
 The digital portfolio will serve as a marketing tool that showcases a student's ability and preparation for a multimedia and Web design career.
 Prerequisite: This is the capstone course within the MIT program.
 For students pursuing a certificate or degree in MIT, it is highly recommended that this course be taken during the student's final quarter.
-Strongly recommended: Computer literacy and file management skills as well as experience with Web-based multimedia applications and tools is essential.
+Strongly recommended: computer literacy and file management skills as well as experience with Web-based multimedia applications and tools is essential.